SystemJargon/unifi-usg/block-doh_dns-over-https/README.md

 -----

 DO NOT USE THIS CODE - FEEL FREE TO FIX IN FORK / PULL AND USE AT YOUR OWN DISCRETION.

+To test in stable or RC by Ubiquiti.

 ---------